Complaints policy

 • Performance on complaints and how complaints have been used to improve services is reported to our involved residents, so that they can hold us to account and recommend improvements.

-• We shall carry out an annual self-assessment against the code to ensure our complaints handling remains in line with its requirements.
+• We will carry out an annual self-assessment against the code to ensure our complaints handling remains in line with its requirements.

 6 - Sustainability

-• At former Sovereign (SNG), we recognise the critical importance of sustainability in our operations and services.
+• At SNG, we recognise the critical importance of sustainability in our operations and services.
 We are committed to embracing sustainable practices that contribute to environmental protection, social equity, and economic viability.

 7 - Responsibilities